Ardelean-Calin/Open-Source-Power-Supply/README.md

 An open source benchtop power supply that's good enough for most purposes.

-The case was **3D printed** using a [Monoprice Select Mini](https://www.monoprice.com/product?p_id=15365) with wood PLA for the front and back panels, and normal, green PLA for the top and bottom parts of the case.
+The case was **3D printed** using a [Monoprice Select Mini](https://www.monoprice.com/product?p_id=15365) with wood PLA for the front and back panels and green PLA for the top and bottom parts of the case.

 ## Characteristics
 - **Input Voltage:** Up to 19V without fan